fwup-home/fwup/README.md

-meta-description     | Description of product or firmware update meta-version         | Firmware update version meta-author          | Author or company behind the update meta-creation-date   | Timestamp when the update was created
+meta-description     | Description of product or firmware update meta-version         | Firmware update version meta-author          | Author or company behind the update meta-creation-date   | Timestamp when the update was created (automatically added)

 After setting the above options, it is necessary to create scopes for other options.
 The currently available scopes are: